 Senior year!
 The time all high school students have anxiously been awaiting, and now it’s here!
 Formal senior pictures, graduation announcements, ballgames, and that repetitive question from well-meaning family members and friends asking, “What are your plans after high school?”
-Queue the college campus tours, scholarship applications, and seemingly never-ending paperwork as these fresh-faced seventeen and eighteen-year-olds prepare to meet the real world.
+Queue the college campus tours, scholarship applications, and seemingly never-ending paperwork as these fresh-faced seventeen- and eighteen-year-olds prepare to meet the real world.
 For many seniors, the acronym FAFSA (Free Application for Federal Student Aid) is a foreign word that they find absolutely perplexing.
-If only there was a FAFSA lesson plan to help them understand…
+If only there were a FAFSA lesson plan to help them understand…

 Introduce Them to the FAFSA